Rama-C/Interactive_Visualization_using_D3/README.md

 A bar chart named Bar_Chart_Flight_Data.png is used to see the trend and is included.

-The index_one.html had an animation with just single coloured representations on the map.
+The index_one.html has an animation with just single coloured representations on the map.
 The variation in flight counts are presented by its size.

 Feedbacks: